Karina Ibragimova: Amateur career

-A multiple-time medalist at the national championship in the weight category up to 60 kg.
+Ibragimova is a multiple-time medalist at the national championship in the weight category up to 60 kg.

 In November 2018, she won a bronze medal in the up to 60 kg weight category at the 10th Women's World Boxing Championship in India, where in the semifinal match she faced the experienced Irish boxer Kellie Anne Harrington and lost to her with a score of 0:5, ending her performance at the world championship.

-In October 2023, she became a silver medalist at the Asian Games in Hangzhou (China) in the up to 57 kg, weight category and secured a spot for the 2024 Olympic Games.
+In October 2023, Ibragimova became a silver medalist at the Asian Games in Hangzhou (China) in the up to 57 kg, weight category and secured a spot for the 2024 Olympic Games.
 In the quarterfinals, she defeated Mongolian representative Namuun Monkhor by unanimous decision (5:0), then in the semifinals, she defeated Tajik boxer Mijgona Samadova by split decision (3:2), but in the final, she lost to the experienced Taiwanese representative Lin Yu-Ting by unanimous decision with a score of 0:5.

+She competed at in the women's 57 kg event at the 2024 Olympics.